|

 The Temptations and The Marvelettes.
 The fact that the coolest guy in

-except they called it northern soul.
-And it wasn't just Marvin Gaye and
+too, except they called it northern soul.
+And they weren't listening to

-Stevie Wonder, it was Steve Mancha, Al Kent, Linda Griner, Darrell Banks
+Marvin Gaye and Stevie Wonder, it was Steve Mancha, Al Kent, Linda Griner,

-- people he'd never heard of in his life.
-And these guys could dance!!
+Darrell Banks - people he'd never heard of in his life.
+And these guys

 Around the age of fifteen, for some unknown reason, he and some friends